LekiTech/GafalagParser/README.md

-# GafalagParser
+# Gafalag Parser

-Parser PDF to JSON object
+Normalization of the JSON-Object (to dictionary form).